 - Hanging combustible decorations, including but not limited to banners, tarps, blankets, signs, burlap and paper from, at or near the ceiling is prohibited.

 - Extension cords shall not be a substituted for permanent wiring.

-- Approved extension cords shall be heavy duty type of minimum No. 14 gage wire and be U.L. approved.
+- Approved extension cords shall be heavy duty type of minimum Number 14 gauge wire and be Underwriters Laboratories (UL) approved.

 - Extension cords shall not be affixed to structures, extending through walls, ceilings or floors or under doors or floor coverings.

 - Extension cords shall not be located in, on, over, under or across pedestrian traffic patterns.